Last updated on March 29th, 2019 at 04:14 pm

 Read to the Best of Your Skill

 Reading isn’t easy.
 Get this, there are even depths of reading that would put most people with Master’s degrees to shame.
 That’s an honest statement.
-Read this book and you’ll never know that reading could actually be a legitimate labor.
+Read this book and you’ll know that reading could actually be legitimate labor.
 It isn’t easy for anyone.
 There is always more that you can do with it.
-Reading the Bible should honestly be the hardest things anyone does.
+Reading the Bible should honestly be the hardest thing anyone does.
 Whatever your skill or aptitude, press into it with all you’ve got.
 You can do it.
 You should do it.
 And you’ll be better for it!
-Let’s do it.
+Let’s do this.